fgsect/concealed_ilwe/README.md

 * Integer linear programming (ILP)

 ## Docker Usage [Recommended]

 * OPTIONAL: ensure that your Mosek licence is in the folder `~/mosek`, or adjust the `docker-compose.yml`
 * Go to the folder `regression`.
 * Call `docker compose up --build -d` to start/resume the large scale experiment for NIST-level 2.
-  Note that this takes SEVERAL DAYS to finish.
+  * Note that this takes SEVERAL DAYS to finish.
+  * The database with the results and the plot are updated during this computation.
+So, intermediate data is available before the computation finishes.
+  * To get quicker results (but less accurate),  reduce the values `TIMEOUT` and `ATTEMPTS` in `regression.py`, or comment out ILP as a method in line 80.
 * Call `docker compose down` to stop/interrupt the experiment.
 * At the end, the folder `data` contains a database with the results and a PDF with the plot.
 * To run the experiment for other NIST-levels, change `NIST_LEVEL = 2` in `regression.py`